 Kitasono Katue was a leading avant-garde literary figure, first in Japan and then throughout the world, from the 1920s to the 1970s.
-In his long career, Kitasono was instrumental in creating Japanese-language work influenced by futurism, dadaism, and surrealism before World War II and in contributing a Japanese voice to the international avant-garde movement after the war.
-This critical biography of Kitasono examines the life, poetry, and poetics of this controversial and flamboyant figure.
+He was instrumental in creating Japanese-language work influenced by futurism, dadaism, and surrealism.
+This critical biography examines the life, poetry, and poetics of this controversial and flamboyant figure.

 This book explores the issues of nation and modernity in China by focusing on the work of Zhou Zuoren (1885-1967), one of the most controversial of modern Chinese intellectuals and brother of the writer Lu Xun.
 Zhou was radically at odds with many of his contemporaries and opposed their nation-building and modernization projects.
 Through his literary and aesthetic practice as an essayist, Zhou espoused a way of constructing the individual and affirming the individual’s importance in opposition to the normative national subject of most May Fourth reformers.